 Even though our sample partnership meets all the requirements for Schedule B, question 4, and this schedule isn’t needed, we’ll still fill it out to show how important it is to keep track of all your income and expenses to gain a better understanding of your tax liability.

-Step 9: Fill Out Schedule M-2
+Step 9: Fill out Schedule M-2

 The purpose of Schedule M-2 is to show changes to the partners’ capital account for the year and to calculate the ending balance.
-Remember, if you answered “Yes” to question 4 on Schedule B, you don’t have to complete Schedule M-2.
+The beginning and ending capital account balance should agree to Schedule L. The cash distributions shown on Line 6 are the guaranteed payments to partners plus cash distributions as shown on Schedule K, line 19a.

-Step 10: Fill Out Schedule K-1 for Each Partner
+Step 10: Fill out Schedule K-1 for each partner

 After filing Form 1065, each partner is provided a copy of their Schedule K-1 by the partnership.
 The K-1 reflects the partner’s share of income, deductions, credits, and other items that a partner will need to report on their individual tax return.
 The information you’ll need to fill out for each Schedule K-1 will come from Schedule K of Form 1065.